-But it's not such a dramatic leap that the dots can't be connected between Fear of Music and Remain in Light.
+But it's not such a dramatic leap that the dots can't be connected between Fear of Music and Remain in Light, which followed on Oct.
+8, 1980.
 In fact, "I Zimbra," from the former, was a launching point for the latter, with the band members jamming on the song, seeing where it would take them.
 Along with Byrne's recent collaborations with Eno, which would be released in 1981 as My Life in the Bush of Ghosts, it served as both an expansion to the group's previous work and an opening to a brave new world.

 Inspired by Nigerian Afrobeat legend Fela Kuti, the music on Remain in Light took on a more jam-based and fluid approach.
 Hip-hop, which began creeping into NYC culture at the time, also left its mark, as the eight tracks shifted, twisted and transformed into new shapes at every turn.
 As influential as it was revolutionary, the LP charted new musical territory for anyone interested in the sound of a dozen genres colliding and then coming together.